jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

   address-family ipv4 unicast
     import route-target
     9:9
-    !

     export route-target
     9:9
-    !

     address-family ipv6 unicast
     import route-target
     9:9
-    !

     export route-target
     9:9
-    !
-  !
-  !

   ```

-  ### Add VRF to router interfaces for L3VPN:
+  ### Add VRF to router interfaces for L3VPN
-  Now that our vrf *carrot* has been created lets get the vrf added to applicable interfaces.
+  Now that our vrf *carrot* has been created lets get the vrf added to the applicable interfaces.
 For xrd01 we will use  interface *GigabitEthernet0/0/0/3* which connects to Amsterdam over link *M*.
 For xrd07 we will use interface *GigabitEthernet0/0/0/3* which connects to Rome over link *K*.

   1. Add VRF to interfaces
   #### xrd01
     ```
     interface GigabitEthernet0/0/0/3
     vrf carrots